The Inverted-U Theory | Yerkes-Dodson Law

 What is the meaning of the inverted U when taking part in the competition?

-In other words, the inverted-U predicts a positive impact of growing rivalry on innovation effort if the initial degree of competition is low.
+In other words, the inverted U predicts a positive impact of growing rivalry on innovation efforts if the initial degree of competition is low.
 Increased competition, on the other hand, decreases the incentives for innovation at high levels of early rivalry.

-Apart from its technical complexity, the nonlinear model has a lot of intuitive appeal, not least because it can reconcile both Arrow and Schumpeter’s arguments.
+Apart from its technical complexity, the nonlinear model has a lot of intuitive appeals, not least because it can reconcile both Arrow and Schumpeter’s arguments.

 What is the optimal level of stress?